dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 We'd like this to return a value instead.

 Luckily, this problem is not inherent to the programming model of the library.
-I wrote a micro-library [`weaver-test-extra`](https://github.com/dimitarg/weaver-test-extra) overcoming it.
-We will be using this library in addition to `weaver-test` in all the below examples.
-The library contains [nearly no code](https://github.com/dimitarg/weaver-test-extra/tree/60523cbe2fd58347ce3ab4fa5566a7f273dc9dd2/src/main/scala/weaver/pure) - you could write it yourself if you wanted.
+I wrote a micro-lib [`weaver-test-extra`](https://github.com/dimitarg/weaver-test-extra) overcoming it.
+We will be using that in addition to `weaver-test` in all the below examples.
+It contains [nearly no code](https://github.com/dimitarg/weaver-test-extra/tree/60523cbe2fd58347ce3ab4fa5566a7f273dc9dd2/src/main/scala/weaver/pure) - you could write it yourself if you wanted, and possibly do better.

 The point is, we now don't have to worry how side-effectful registrations might interact with regular code and break compositionality.
 It's now regular code all the way down.